|

 Introduction

-In Europe, the majority of abdominal
+In Europe, the majority of

-injuries are caused by blunt trauma, mostly
+abdominal injuries are caused by blunt

-secondary to traffic accidents, falls and
+trauma, mostly secondary to traffic

-injuries, gunshot wounds dominate in the
+Of penetrating injuries, gunshot wounds

-United States whereas stab wounds are more
+dominate in the United States whereas stab

-common in Finland and South Africa, for
+wounds are more common in Finland and South

-example.
-A patient may also have and
+Africa, for example.
+A patient may also have

-internal abdominal organ injury even if the
+and internal abdominal organ injury even if

-stab or gunshot inlet wound is outside the
+the stab or gunshot inlet wound is outside

-anterior abdominal area, such as in the
+the anterior abdominal area, such as in the

 back, flanks, buttocks, perineum, upper